-Excessive worrying or Generalized Anxiety Disorder (GAD) as it is known, affects over 4% of the general population, causes much distress and can be highly debilitating.
+Excessive worrying or Generalised Anxiety Disorder (GAD) as it is known, affects up to 5 per cent of the general population, causes much distress and can be highly debilitating.
 Weeks, months or even years may pass with little relief.

 Worry saps our energy and leaves us feeling tense.
 It interferes with our lives: we have to plan for it, we give in to it, we accommodate it and it pushes us to avoid situations where we know it will get worse.
 For some it stops career plans, it interferes with relationships, and life goals are suspended as a consequence.
 Often we are so used to carrying the burden of worry that we forget how much it is impacting on our lives - it has become a damaging habit that we no longer even notice.

 Worry is often described as a chain of negative thoughts, images and doubts about things that might happen in the future.
 In essence, worriers tend to be concerned about what's ‘around the corner' rather than what's here right now.
 So, for the most part, worry is not about things where the outcome is certain, it's about things where the outcome is uncertain.
 Worrying about one thing often tends to lead quickly and easily into worrying about something quite different.
 As a result, worriers can get caught up in a whirlwind of thoughts about bad things that might happen.
 These are often highly unlikely or are about very distant possibilities, but when caught up in a chain or spiral of worry, they seem very real.